Web Analytics Made Easy -

 Applications

 The drinking water industry measures iron to maintain water quality.
 Iron is not hazardous to health, but it is an aesthetic contaminant in drinking water.
-Ferrous iron gives water a metallic taste and when used in drinks it turns an inky black color and cause discoloration to food.
+Ferrous iron gives water a metallic taste and when used in drinks it turns an inky black colour and cause discolouration to food.
 Iron can also leave ugly reddish-brown stains on fixtures and fabrics that it encounters.
 Iron can also build up inside pipes causing damage or reduced flow rate.
 Elevated levels in drinking water supplies are most commonly the result of corrosion of old cast iron water pipes.
 Elevated iron levels in well water may occur due to neighbouring geology.
 The drinking water standards for iron are generally set more for aesthetic reasons and taste than health concerns.
 Higher iron concentrations can result in discoloured water with an undesirable brown or orange colour.
 Laundrettes ensure that their mains water is iron-free to prevent staining.
 The US National Secondary Drinking Water Standard for iron is 0.3 mg/l, as iron concentrations in excess of this level impart a foul taste and cause staining.
 The National Prescribed Concentration or Value (PCV) for Iron in drinking water supplies in the UK is 200µg/l or ppb (0.2 mg/l).
 The Specified Concentration or Value (SCV) for Iron in drinking water in Ireland is the same.

 Boilers and power plants monitor iron concentration to prevent corrosion and maintain efficient heat exchange.
 High iron concentrations in surface waters can indicate the presence of industrial effluents or runoff.